zircleUI/zircleUI/README.md

 ## 💥 This is the Vue3 branch of zircle-ui

-**Switch to master branch for latest estable release and documentation**
+**Switch to master branch for latest estable release (Vue2), and documentation**

+Vue3 Zircle release has some limitations.
+For instance, Vue-router is not working.

 ## Contributing
 Many things could be improved and enriched with you collaboration no matter if you are a developer or not.
 [Here you will find](https://zircleui.github.io/docs/contribute/) some guidelines for inspiration.